-Hello KaunasPianoFest-blogreaders!
+Hello KaunasPianoFest - blogreaders!
 I’m Anne-Sophie and I’m writing this blog for you.
 I’m coming from Munich in Germany and I’m based in Nuremberg, where I’m studying the violin.
 This spring I’ve been in Vienna to study abroad.
-There I met Monika who invited me running the Blog at the “KaunasPianoFest”-Website.
+There I met Monika who invited me to run the Blog on the website of “KaunasPianoFest”.
 I hope it is informative and you enjoy it.
-This is my E-mail: if you want to write me.
+This is my e-mail: if you want to write me.

 July 16th, Tuesday

 Today, on July 16, day 5 of Kaunas Piano Fest, we had the opportunity to have a Q&A session with pianist Olga Kern.

 She was sitting on the stage with festival founders Monika and Robertas answering questions of the audience in a nice, casual atmosphere.
 There were more topics than time, Olga answered in an energetic and enthusiastic way.